vuejs/vue-test-utils/docs/zh-cn/guides/testing-SFCs-with-mocha-webpack.md

 ### Setting Up Browser Environment

 `vue-test-utils` requires a browser environment to run.
-We can simulate it in Node.js using `jsdom-global`:
+We can simulate it in Node using `jsdom-global`:

 ```bash
 npm install --save-dev jsdom jsdom-global